 WABA is moving towards becoming a Members association.
 Some of the candidates don’t receive all the emails and are left out of the game.
 I call to respect the due procedures and claim that the entire election is done again from scratch, applying due diligence.
 In the end, nothing is done and the whole project is ditched.

-A motion in the Board proposes a Watsu 1 Instructor from eastern Europe as a Watsu 2 Instructor.
+A motion in the Board proposes a Watsu 1 Instructor as a Watsu 2 Instructor.

 - This person is not sponsored by his Watsu 2 Coach Advisor as it normally should;

 - He was added to the registry as a Watsu 1 Instructor only 3 months before;

 - He was never approved as a Watsu 1 Instructor by the WABA Board;